btrax realizes corporate business creation and transformation through design services.

-Furthermore, Twitter is the second largest social media in Japan following LINE that has 76 million MAU whereas in US Facebook places number one, Instagram second, and Twitter third.
+Furthermore, Twitter is the second-largest social media in Japan following LINE that has 76 million MAU whereas in US Facebook places number one, Instagram second, and Twitter third.
 Plus, Japan is the only major country where Twitter is used more frequently than Facebook.

 So why is that?
 There are several reasons why Twitter is still big in Japan.

-One is that Japanese language can take advantage of words limits (it is connected to the nature of Japanese writing.
+One is that the Japanese language can take advantage of word limits (it is connected to the nature of Japanese writing.
 These are several writing systems in Japanese: Kanji, Hiragana, and Katakana.
 A single character, or letter, often represents an entire word or meaning, so much more information can be packed into 240 words, one tweet.

 For example, the word “hesitation” takes 10 letters in English but in Japanese, it’s only 2 characters (“躊躇”).
 Likewise “Got it” uses 5 letters in English and Japanese takes even one letter, “り” (Ri), which is the recent internet language in Japanese.

-Another reason can be that Twitter fits internet/anime geeks’ culture unlike other social media.
+Another reason can be that Twitter fits internet/anime geeks’ culture, unlike other social media.